rollingstone/pulse/README.md

 *   **React Hooks**: A set of hooks (`usePulse`, `usePulseValue`, `usePulseSetValue`) for seamless integration with your React components.
 *   **Persistent State**: Easily persist state to `LocalStorage` or `SessionStorage` with a simple configuration option.
 *   **Reactive Core**: Built on an RxJS `Subject` for efficient and predictable state updates.
+*   **Imperative Usage, Update State from anywhere**: Update react component from anyshere, even from outside of the React component.
 *   **Async Callback Handling**: The `usePulse` hook can take a callback and provides `isProcessing` and `isFinished` states, perfect for handling side-effects like API calls.
 *   **Imperative Usage, Update State from anywhere**: Update react component from anyshere, even from outside of the React component.